AngCosmin/laravel-and-phpmyadmin/README.md

 - Install phpmyadmin
 ``sudo apt-get install phpmyadmin``

+### Problems:
-*If phpmyadmin was installed with success but when you go on http://localhost/phpmyadmin you receive a not found message, then do this:*
+#### If phpmyadmin was installed with success but when you go on http://localhost/phpmyadmin you receive a not found message, then do this:
 - Open file
 ``sudo vim /etc/apache2/apache2.conf``
 - Add this line somewhere: